code-423n4/2023-01-ondo-findings/data/RaymondFam-Q.md

 ## Missing minter role granting
 In `deployCash()` of CashFactory.sol, `cashProxied.grantRole()` did not grant `MINTER_ROLE` to `guardian` address.
-Although this can later be separately excuted by the guardian who is now the default admin, consider having this specific role granting included in this atomic call or having it commented in the NatSpec the reason for this omission.
+Similarly, in `deployCashKYCSender()` of CashKYCSenderFactory.sol, `cashKYCSenderProxied.` did not grant `MINTER_ROLE` to `guardian` address either.
+(Note: The same instance also goes with `deployCashKYCSenderReceiver()` of CashKYCSenderReceiverFactory.sol).
+Although this can later be separately executed by the guardian who is now the default admin, consider having this specific role granting included in the atomic function call or having it commented in the NatSpec the reason for this omission.

 [File: CashFactory.sol#L75-L110](https://github.com/code-423n4/2023-01-ondo/blob/main/contracts/cash/factory/CashFactory.sol#L75-L110)